Understanding Tax Audit Requirements in India: Who Needs One & When?

 In addition, the limit for presuming on tangible assets (also known as “tangible property”) has now increased to ₹3 Crores, as long as cash receipts do not exceed 5%.
 This means that tax audit requirements are now very flexible; however, you will need to have clear records supporting this flexibility.
 Proactive tax planning and management therefore plays a crucial role when opting for presumptive schemes

-Understanding timelines is as important as understanding thresholds.
-The deadline to file your Tax Audit Report (Form 3CA/3CB and Form 3CD) is September 30th of the Assessment Year.
-Missing this deadline directly affects your ITR filing, because tax audit requirements must be completed before submitting the return.
+Understanding the timelines is as important as understanding thresholds.
+Due date for submission of Tax Audit Report (Form 3CA/3CB and Form 3CD) is September 30th of the Assessment Year.
+Being unable to meet this deadline has a direct consequence on your ITR filing since tax audit requirements need to be fulfilled earlier to the submission of the return.

 What are the financial consequences of ignoring an audit?